how to regain your power over your life

 “No” is not an easy word to say.

-“No” is not an easy word to say, especially to bullies, abusers, narcissists, and psychopaths.
+“No” is not an easy word to say, especially to bullies and abusers.
 Why?
 Because they despise it when you tell them no and, chances are that they will become enraged and retaliate.

 However, realize that the offense these people take comes from insecurity and the feeling of rejection.
 It also comes from feeling entitled.
 This is why they take being told “no” so personally.